 - Liaise with the community and handle public demands

 How much does a construction site manager earn?

 The part you’ve all been looking for, so we will get it over with now.
-A construction site manager can earn from £42,500 to £65000 per year!
+According to Check a Salary, a site manager in construction can earn anywhere between £37,500 to £74,880 per year!

 The SMSTS course is a 5-day classroom-based learning experience that is valid for 5 years.
 This can be renewed with a short 2-day refresher.

 The NVQ Level 6 in Construction Site Management is one of the highest levels available and is equivalent to a bachelor’s degree.